 The project is on track with the project workplan as shown below.
-As the project moves into next fiscal, work will focus on finalizing the Housing Action Plan, legislative amendments and Housing Action Plan implementation and communications.
-The LTC has requested a budget of \$8,000 for the project next fiscal year.
+As the project moves into the implementation phase, work will focus on finalizing suitable land and build-out analyses, the development of options for legislative amendments to increase housing options, and project communications and outreach both to First Nations and the public.
+A budget of \$8,000 for the project is available in the current fiscal year.

-Workplan Overview Deliverable/Milestone Target Date Project Charter endorsed and project initiation Jul 2024 Engagement letter to First Nations Aug 2024 Conduct web-based housing needs assessment survey/ Aug - Oct 2024 ft Terms of Reference for APC We are here Sep 2024 Preliminary report with analysis Nov 2024 LTC review of options Nov 2024 - Jan 2025 Initiate drafting of housing Action Plan Jan 2025 Recommendations to LTC, LTC review, direction to prepare bylaws Feb 2025 Community consultation on draft bylaws, bylaw referrals, First Nations engagement, Finalize Housing Action Plan Feb - Apr 2025 Legislative process to amend LUB/OCP (timeline much shorter if not requiring OCP amendments) May - Dec 2025 Implementation and communications Jan - Mar 2026
+Workplan Overview Deliverable/Milestone Target Date Project Charter endorsed and project initiation Jul 2024 Engagement letter to First Nations Aug 2024 Conduct web-based housing needs assessment survey/ Aug - Oct 2024 Draft Terms of Reference for APC Reference for APC We are here Preliminary report with analysis Nov 2024 LTC review of options Nov 2024 - Jan 2025 Initiate drafting of housing Action Plan Jan 2025 Recommendations to LTC, LTC review, direction to prepare bylaws Feb 2025 Community consultation on draft bylaws, bylaw referrals, First Nations en Housing Action Plan Feb - Apr 2025 Legislative process to amend LUB/OCP (timeline much shorter if not requiring OCP amendments) May - Dec 2025 Implementation and communications Jan - Mar 2026